mothur/mothur.github.io/_wiki/trim.seqs.md

     # of Seqs: 119171

 With both the minlength and maxlength criteria set we lose about 4% of the sequences.
-These will be denoted the an \"l\" code in the scrap.fasta file.
+These will be denoted the an "l" code in the scrap.fasta file.

 ### bdiffs & pdiffs & ldiffs & sdiffs & tdiffs